 Clients’ awareness of potential options and other solutions on the market, and understanding of business is of extreme importance, and it is good to have experts that can help you with your product.
 When hiring a development company, clients know that they are not left to fend for themselves and that the company they choose will invest work and effort into understanding their products and problems.

-According to our clients, the collaboration between different departments and their full support is the best thing about working with us — there are front-end developers, back-end developers, designers, product managers… It’s a one-stop shop for all your needs.
+According to our startups, the collaboration between different departments and their full support is the best thing about working with us — there are front-end developers, back-end developers, designers, product managers… It’s a one-stop shop for all your needs.

 In order to hire all of these different types of specialists in-house, they’d need to go through the onboarding process and everything about the project would need to be explained to them individually.